 What a beautiful start to a day: Snatam Kaur’s morning Kundalini yoga workshop and performance.

 My dear friend and kundalini yoga teacher Sat Kriya Kaur, who teaches yoga in Albany and Troy, NY, in my home community, had told me that I’d love Jai’s workshop, both her dancing style and her exuberant and joyful spirit.
 Sat Kriya was right!

 I fell in love with Jai’s bright, uplifting energy and spirit, her belief in the joy of movement, and her commitment to helping everyone embrace that they are already perfect as they are.
 Jai teaches that you can’t “get it wrong” when you are dancing or singing.

-I love it that she based a whole 1.5 hour workshop on the pure joy of movement!
-Jai taught us some Bollywood dance moves, but she also just encouraged everyone to move and flow and experience where their bodies wants to move to the music.
+I love it that she based a whole 1.5-hour workshop on the pure joy of movement!
+Jai taught us some Bollywood dance moves, but she also just encouraged everyone to move and flow and experience where their bodies want to move to the music.